Reading sequence

 Adversity

-A life without difficulty is not a goal worth pursuing — it is a symptom of either extraordinary luck or profound avoidance.
+A life without difficulty is not a goal worth pursuing.
+It is a symptom of either extraordinary luck or serious avoidance.

 Read chapter →